 In my opinion, focusing on my foreignness within the first few lines of the conversation was not attractive, considering that I had given them plenty of fodder for different conversations on my profile.
 In speaking with other non-Japanese gay men in my area on the same app, we would often find that the same Japanese guys had asked us all the similar cheesy things, or without even giving an introduction, unprovokedly sent us all raunchy photos.
 When one sees these trends, it’s easy to draw conclusions.

 I’m also telling you to beware, because as foreigners, we are isolated, and as gay, even more so.
 I take great care in avoiding people that are going to idolize me just because I was born on a different rock than them, or because they have something to gain from me, be it free English practice or the ability to look cool with an “exotic foreign guy”.
-Don’t let someone take advantage of your loneliness, and please take care of yourselves!
+Don’t let someone take advantage of your loneliness, and don’t go on dates with shady people because you’re desperate for attention.
+It will only lead to more stress and disappointment in the future.
+Please take care of yourselves!

 Of course, I won’t be completely negative!
-There are plenty of Japanese people that have a genuine interest in foreign countries and have lived abroad just as you are doing.
+There are plenty of Japanese people that have a genuine interest in foreign countries, the same way a non-Japanese might have a strong interest in Japan.
 There are plenty of good people out there too, and you will know them when you meet them.
 And as always, no matter where you choose to make friends, be safe and use your best judgment.

-There’s plenty more that can be said about living as a gay man in Japan, but as this is meant to serve as an introduction, I’ll end here for now.
+There’s plenty more that can be said about gay lifestyles in Japan, but as this is meant to serve as an introduction, I’ll end here for now.
 Feel free to leave a comment and share this website with others if you found it interesting.
-Also, follow or check back for more articles coming in the future!
+Also, follow or check back for more articles about life in Japan coming in the future!